FAST, CONVENIENT, FLEXIBLE CLASS SCHEDULING, LOW STUDENT-TO-INSTRUCTOR RATIO, CNA INSTRUCTOR EXPERIENCE AND AVAILABILITY

 A Teacher Who Loves Her Work!

 As a former MT assisted living RN/administrator and current independent trainer/tester for MT CNAs since 2006, I am blessed with many successful graduates who most always pass the MT exam the first time, whether as challengers utilizing part/s of my curriculum or the full "MT-approved" class.
 Krissy Murnin Eades and Zach Kamla are just a couple of examples.

 2008-2011 were my busiest years.
-Due to 2013 divorce, transitioning, and then relocation to California late 2015, training & testing slowed dramatically, and I no longer have a MT facility or lab of my own.
-As of this year, I have been working hard on the online portion of CNA theory and CNA skills practice activities for BOTH CNA challenge/refresher courses and MT-NATP, who finish the MT lab/clinical portion in MT-Approved facilities or in approved lab/testing sites with a MT-approved RNs.
+Due to 2013 divorce, transitioning, and then relocation to California late 2015, I no longer have a MT clinical facility/lab of my own.
+However, CNA students &/or candidates may complete the online CNA theory and lab preparation and then challenge the MT Exam or finish full MT-approved NATP at an approved a participating MT-approved nursing facility with a MT-approved RN-Clinical Instructor.

 The majority of my nursing experience is in long-term care and areas very applicable to this specialty (as is my 12-yrs of being a stay-at-home Mom).
 I began as a nurse aide at 16yo, progressing to LPN, and graduating from the University of Utah with a BSN (RN).
 The most rewarding work in nursing is that often delegated to CNAs.